wliu88/affordance-net/README.md

 ### Installation
+Because this package uses some self-defined caffe functions.
+Build the customized caffe from source.

 1. Clone the AffordanceNet repository into your `$AffordanceNet_ROOT` folder.

 2. Build `Caffe` and `pycaffe`:
 	- `cd $AffordanceNet_ROOT/caffe-affordance-net`
-    - `# Now follow the Caffe installation instructions: http://caffe.berkeleyvision.org/installation.html`
-    - `# If you're experienced with Caffe and have all of the requirements installed and your Makefile.config in place, then simply do:`
+    - `# Now follow the Caffe installation instructions: http://caffe.berkeleyvision.org/installation.html to make sure you have all of the requirements installed and your Makefile.config in place, then simply do:`
+    - `possibly use a existing Makefile.config from /makefile_config_template`
     - `make -j8 && make pycaffe`